Wednesday, February 25, 2009

 Also check out the March 2009 print issue of National Geographic Magazine for the in-depth story and some incredible photos from the field.

 While whale watching in the Santa Barbara Channel in July of 2008, we came across the R/V Pacific Storm, which is a research vessel from Oregon State University and one of the home bases for their blue whale research.
 Here are a couple of photos I snapped of the Pacific Storm and its Zodiac boat which was out tagging blue whales.
-The Pacific Storm is also pictured in the March is
+The Pacific Storm is also pictured in the March issue of National Geographic.

 I was lucky enough to attend Whale Quest Kapalua on Maui, Hawaii from February 13-15 this year.
 It was an amazing event (free to the public) and I hope to be able to attend again next year.
 One of the things I enjoyed most about this conference was the amazing photos and videos that people brought back from the field.
 Jason Sturgis showed some unimaginable underwater footage of humpback whales and Adam Ravetch shared excerpts of his upcoming film, "Arctic Giants of the North."
 There were many informative and educational lectures, as well.
 To keep tabs on next year's event, visit the Whale Trust web site.